How To Crochet An Octopus For A Preemie

 **Please be aware that the octos featured in this post should meet the standards required by the people campaigning.**

-- Is my octopus too big or too small?
+Is my octopus too big or too small?

-The size of the octopus’s head should be 3.5-8cm long and have a minimum diameter of 3.5cm.
+The size of the octopus’s head should be 3.5-8 cm long and have a minimum diameter of 3.5 cm.

-Tentacles should be 10-16cm long for octopuses with heads 3.5-5cm long and 16-22cm long for octopuses with heads 5-8cm long.
+Tentacles should be 10-16 cm long for octopuses with heads 3.5-5 cm long and 16-22 cm long for octopuses with heads 5-8 cm long.

-- What type of filling should be used?
+What type of filling should be used?

-Synthetic filling (silicone ball) which can be washed in 60⁰C.
-Stuffing octopuses with cotton-wool or ends of yarn are not accepted (this type of filling forms lumps after washing).
+Stuffing octopuses with cotton wool or ends of yarn is not accepted (this type of filling forms lumps after washing).

 Remember to stuff the octopus full so that it saves its shape after washing.

-Who is responsible for washing the octopuses?
+Who is responsible for washing the octopus?

-- Are there any colours which I should avoid?
+Are there any colors I should avoid?

-- Is my octopus crocheted too loose or too tightly?
+Is my octopus crocheted too loose or too tightly?

 1. A wonderful free octopus crochet pattern from mynomadhome.com.